oss2019/Keeper-App/server/README.md

 # RESTful API Node Server for Keeper-App
 examples : [postman-collection](https://www.postman.com/payload-candidate-52272214/workspace/new/collection/16775855-60d88a4f-d91a-4896-958e-fe078d91fc13)

-## Environment Variables
+## Setup for development

-copy the contents of `.env.example` to `.env` and change the database url, smtp settings.
+* copy the contents of `.env.example` to `.env` and change the database url, smtp settings. for smtp credentials you can get them from [etherial](https://etherial.com/).

+* Make sure NODE_ENV is set to `development` in ecosystem.config.json

+* `run npm i` and `npm run dev` in root of server folder to start server.

+* you can use software like [postman](https://www.getpostman.com/) to test the API.

 ## Project Structure